 - Final Words

-A not-for-profit is an organization that does not earn any profit from its members or owners.
+A not-for-profit organization is an organization that does not earn any profit from its members or owners.
 All the money that such an organization gets (in the form of donations or earnings) is used to achieve its objectives and keep it operational.

 Non-Profit vs Not-for-Profit – Similarities